girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 ### Making "Small Talk" with your Messenger Bot

-Instead of having your bot just replie with the echo, let's give it the API.ai's Small Talk feature.
+Instead of having your bot just echo you, let's give it the API.ai's Small Talk feature.
 This gives your bot an ability to have simple conversations.

-From the left menu (if the menu is not visible, click the "Humberger menu icon" at the top left to open), click **Domains**, then activate the **Small Talk**.
+From the left menu (if the menu is not visible, click the "Hamburger menu icon" at the top left to open), click **Domains**, then activate the **Small Talk**.

 ![Create a FB App](/assets/images/articles/2017/01/apiai-small-talk.png)